Kira-Legacy/resources-for-learning/README.md

 ## Short Notes
 - CDN stands for Content Distribution Network.
 I have discovered this when learning BootStrap.
 - Higher order functions are functions that can take other functions as inputs.
+- Node is not a JavaScript framework, rather Node is a runtime environment.

 ## Fun
 - Would like to have fun with the fake hacker typer? then checkout <a href = "https://hackertyper.com/"> hackertyper </a>